- Offense starts on the 40-yard line.

 - Maximum of four (4) coaches per team.

-- One Offensive Coach and no more than two players can be on the field (players must be on one knee) during play.
-1st time is a warning 2nd time delay of game will be assessed (which IS a loss of down)!
+- One Offensive Coach and no more than two substitute players can be on the field (players must be on one knee) during play.
+The first offense results in a warning, each subsequent offense results in a delay of game (which is a loss of down).
 No defensive coaches can be on the field at any time.

 - Offense cannot set up on the field until the opposing team reaches the 15-yard line.
 Penalty is delay of game and a loss of down.

-- Each game will have at least 3 referees, and a Field General.
+- Each game will have at least three (3) referees, and a Field General.
 Coaches will be responsible for signing the final game score sheet after each contest.

-- Organizations with multiple teams in the same age group: During check in, each player will be given a different color wrist band to represent their team.
+- Organizations with multiple teams in the same age group: during check in, each player will be given a different color wrist band to represent their team.
 Once a team is eliminated from tournament play that disqualifies those players on the losing team from further play during that day.
 Wristbands are not interchangeable among players.
 All players must have a wristband to be eligible to compete.
-This will be monitored Field Generals and tournament staff.
+This will be monitored by Field Generals and tournament staff.
 Any players/teams that are caught switching wristbands or competing without a wristband will be automatically eliminated from the tournament.
-PLAYERS CANNOT PLAY ON MORE THAN ONE TEAM FOR THE ENTIRETY OF THE EVENT.
+PLAYERS CANNOT PLAY ON MORE THAN ONE TEAM DURING THE EVENT.
+If a team is caught using players not on their original roster team, that team will be disqualified.
+A player cannot play for two different teams in any age group.

 Every participant will be required to check in at the registration table.
 Please arrive an hour before game time to allow time for the registration process.

-ALL team must have all players registered in Zorts in order to expedite the certification process.
+ALL players must be preregistered in Zorts to expedite the certification process.
 YOU MAY HAVE TO WAIT behind teams that completed this process properly.

 Battle 7v7 events strive to ensure fair and equitable play.
 As such, we will check to ensure all players meet the age requirements by division.
 All players will be banded during registration.
 DO NOT REMOVE THE BAND OR RECERTIFICATION WILL BE REQUIRED.

-- HS – Must have a picture ID along with a document demonstrating the player is in a class below 2021.
+High School – Must have a picture ID along with a document demonstrating the player is in a class below 2022.
 No graduating seniors can play.

 Game Times and Late Policy